davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 1. In the Azure Portal click on the resource group icon and select your resource group.
 2. Find the resource of type 'Azure Database Migration Service' and click it.
-3. Back out to the overall resources view and open the `sqldms` or the `Azure Database Migration Service`.
 4. Click on `Create new migration project`
 5. Project name: `tailwind`
 6. Source server type: `SQL Server`
 7. Target server type: `Azure SQL Database `
 8. Type of activity: `Offline data migration`
-9. Click Save
 10. Click `Create and run activity`

 ##### Migration Wizard

-1. Source Detai
+1. Source Detail
-   1. Source SQL Server Instance Name: The IP Address of your SQL Server VM
+   1. Source SQL Server Instance Name: The IP Address of your SQL Server VM(you can open the portal in a new tab, click on your VM and get the IP )
    2. Authentication type: `SQL Authentication`
    3. User: migrateadmin
    4. Password: 'AzureMigrateTraining2019#'